Discover MUA

 Canadians make up a large proportion of each incoming MUA class, and while they’re attracted to MUA for all the same reasons that draw non-Canadian students, these reasons stand out:

-- MUA’s incredibly strong track record of securing clinical rotations and residency placements in Canada
+• MUA’s incredibly strong track record of securing clinical rotations and residency placements in Canada.

-- Achievement Scholarship: MUA is pleased to offer to qualifying candidates the Canadian Achievement Scholarship designed to assist in the cost of education and to recognize past achievements.
+• Scholarship: MUA is pleased to offer to qualifying candidates the Canadian Citizen Grant and the Canadian Merit Scholarship, designed to assist in the cost of education and to recognize past achievements.
+It also doesn’t hurt that the extensive prep that MUA provides for USMLE Step 1 also applies very well to the Medical Council of Canada Qualifying Examination (MCCQE).

 More about MUA

 MUA has built its reputation as a medical school through a careful admissions process that looks at each applicant individually.
-We want to know as much about you, the person—why you are considering medical school and what you hope to bring to the practice of medicine—as we do about your GPA and performance on standardized tests.
+We want to know as much about you, the person — why you are considering medical school and what you hope to bring to the practice of medicine — as we do about your GPA and performance on standardized tests.

-How the MD prepares you for success
+How the MD prepares you for success:

 "My surgical clinical rotation was excellent.
 It gave me the ability to assist on operations, not simply view them from the corner of the room."